Skip to main content

 If your condo association primarily needs amenity management and a front-desk log, Condo Control is purpose-built for that.
 If you need the broadest possible accounting feature set and can handle the setup cost, Buildium is a known quantity.

-BoardStack ($20–$99/mo flat) is built for communities where the treasurer’s biggest concern is reserve fund compliance and financial reporting, not amenity booking.
+We built BoardStack ($29-$149/mo billed annually flat) for communities where the treasurer’s biggest concern is reserve fund compliance and financial reporting, not amenity booking.
 Fund accounting is on by default.
 Reserve compliance tracking works against reserve study targets.
-The flat pricing does not change as your unit count grows within your tier.
+The flat pricing does not change as your unit count grows within your tier, and there is no sales call to find out what it costs.

 Buildium vs Condo Control Feature Comparison